Gina Cody, MEng 81, PhD 89, is the first woman ever to be awarded a PhD in building engineering at Concordia.

 After earning a BSc in structural engineering at Iran’s Aryamehr University of Technology, she moved to Montreal to complete her masters and doctoral studies at Concordia, focusing her thesis work on earthquake engineering.

-She has been recognized for her work often.
+She has often been recognized for her work.
 Her accolades include an Award of Merit from the Canadian Standards Association, a Volunteer Service Award from the Government of Ontario and the Professional Engineers of Ontario (PEO) 2010 Order of Honour at the Officer level.

 Through PEO, Cody was involved in developing policy changes and regulatory reforms.
 She spent six years as a member and chair of the Professional Practice Committee.

-In 2011, Cody was named Alumna of the Year by the Concordia University Alumni Association.
-She recently became a member of the university’s board of governors.
+Cody was named Alumna of the Year by the Concordia University Alumni Association in 2011 and a Great Concordian in 2014.
+She is a member of the university’s Board of Governors and chair of the Industrial Advisory Board for the Gina Cody School of Engineering and Computer Science.

 Cody is active with the Canadian Standards Association and serves as chair of the CSA Standard on the Repair of Reinforced Concrete in Buildings and Parking Structures.